Simon Elisor: Ajaccio

 Trained as a youth with Istres, where he played in Championnat National 3, Elisor joined Ajaccio in the summer of 2019.

 He made his senior debut for the Corsican club in a 1–0 Ligue 2 loss to Caen on 29 August 2020.
+Elisor scored his first professional goal in a 5-1 defeat to AJ Auxerre on 3 October 2020.
 In February 2021 he signed his first professional contract with Ajaccio, and moved on loan to Sète until the end of the 2020–21 season.